mikependon/RepoDB/README.md

  - Keep it as simple as possible (KISS principle)
  - Help developers be more focused on the SOLID principle
- - Make it fast as possible
+ - Make it as fast as possible
  - Make it more flexible
  - Never use try-catch inside the library
  - Never create complex implementations (especially for complex Join Queries)